What Is The Difference Between Blue and Indigo

 Introduction to Blue

-Blue, a primary and soothing color, is often associated with the tranquility of the sea and the infinity of the sky.
+Blue is one of the three primary colors and is often associated with the tranquility of the sea and the infinity of the sky.
 Its calming effect on the mind has made it a universal symbol of serenity and stability.
+Blue is a versatile color, widely used in art, fashion, and design for its soothing properties and visual appeal.

 Introduction to Indigo